 Pancreatic surgery is done to treat cancer of the pancreas gland.

 The pancreas is located behind the stomach, between the duodenum (the first part of the small intestine) and the spleen, and in front of the spine.
 It helps in food digestion and regulation of blood sugar levels.
 The pancreas has three parts called the head (the wider end), middle, and tail.
 When done to treat cancer, all or part of the pancreas is removed depending on the location of the cancer tumor.

-Whether the procedure is performed laparoscopically (using a tiny video camera) or using a robot depends on:
+Whether the procedure is performed laparoscopically (using a tiny video camera) or using robotic surgery depends on:

 - The extent of the surgery